its-Kaktos/Kaktos.UserImmediateActions/README.md

     if (ModelState.IsValid)
     {
         /*
-            First update the user, then use the method below for user immediate cookie update AKA refresh-signin.
+            First, update the user, then use the method below for user immediate cookie update AKA refresh-sign in.
         */
         await _userImmediateActionsService.RefreshCookieAsync(model.UserId);

         /*
-            If for any reason you want to sign a user out from their account, use the mehtod below.
+            If for any reason you want to sign a user out from their account, use the method below.
-            Also it is recommended to update the user SecurityStamp too so we can ensure a sign-out on all devices, to update the user SecurityStamp, use the second method below.
+            Also, it is recommended to update the user SecurityStamp too so we can ensure a sign-out on all devices, to update the user SecurityStamp, use the second method below.
         */
         await _userImmediateActionsService.SignOutAsync(model.UserId);
         await _userManager.UpdateSecurityStampAsync(await _userManager.FindByIdAsync(model.UserId));